stacks-network/stacks-core/docs/ci-workflow.md

 If you have to mark more than 1 job from the same workflow required in a ruleset, you can use this action in a separate job and only add that job as required.

-In the following example, `unit-tests` is a matrix job with 8 partitions (i.e. 8 jobs are running), while the others are normal jobs.
+In the following example, `unit-tests` is a matrix job from [Stacks Core Tests](../.github/workflows/stacks-core-tests.yml) with 8 partitions (i.e. 8 jobs are running), while the others are normal jobs.
 If any of the jobs are failing, the `check-tests` job will also fail.

 ```yaml